Man hiking in the mountains during golden hour, symbolizing readiness for golden hour first aid.

 Mark cache locations clearly and brief everyone on the plan.

-Checklist: Build Your Golden Hour Kit
+Checklist: Build Your Golden Hour First Aid Kit

 • Tourniquet (CAT Gen 7 or SOF-T Wide) – limb arterial bleeds; stage on belt or strap.